jankner/meta-report/report.md

 ## Generalized algebraic data types

 Types declared using the keyword `data` in Haskell are known as algebraic data types (ADTs).
-Generalized algebraic data types (GADTs) is an extension to ADTs which allows the programmer to specify the type of the constructs of the constructors of the type.
+Generalized algebraic data types (GADTs) is an extension to ADTs which allows the programmer to specify the type of the constructors of the type.
 This sections explains how this is useful when defining EDSLs.

 Consider a simple embedded language which has booleans and integers, addition of integers and `if`s.
 In Haskell we can represent the